seungking/CMG-correlation_matirx_geterator/README.md

   1) STTC - spiketrain_time_tiling_coeffcient
   2) The Kerschensteniner and Wong(2008) measure

 Manual of the program is written in Korean.
-Read it befroe using.
+Read it before using.

-by seungki an
-KwangWoon University, Seoul
 by
 Seungki An.
 KwangWoon University, Seoul